Enplug/app-seed/README.md

 We use `$enplugDashboard` to interact and modify the dashboard display.
 For example, adding a header button for saving.

-Additionally, we use `$enplugAccount` to store various types of data and properties we might need when displaying content for our youtube videos, like a video url.
+Additionally, we use `$enplugAccount` to store various types of data and properties we might need when displaying content, such as a title or video url.

 The data we store is encapsulated in an `asset` object using the `$enplugAccount.saveAsset()` endpoint.
-For example, in this app we are storing an asset object with the following properties:
+For example, an asset might look like the following:

 ```js
 {